 \paragraph{Task 1: Image reconstruction}

-For each model reconstruction error is evaluated by selecting the configuration minimising the Mean Square Error (MSE) on the validation set, while results are shown on the test set\footnote{See the whole results at \url{https://wandb.ai/benchmark_team/reconstructions}}.
+For each model, reconstruction error is evaluated by selecting the configuration minimising the Mean Square Error (MSE) between the input and the output of the model on the validation set, while results are shown on the test set\footnote{See the whole results at \url{https://wandb.ai/benchmark_team/reconstructions}}.
 We show in Table.~\ref{tab:reconstuction} the MSE and Frechet Inception Distance\footnote{We used the implementation of \url{https://github.com/bioinf-jku/TTUR}} (FID) \citep{heusel_gans_2017} of the reconstructions from this model on the test set.
 It is important to note that using the MSE as a metric places models using different reconstruction losses (VAEGAN and MSSSIM-VAE) at a disadvantage.

 As expected, the autoencoder-based models seem to perform best for the reconstruction task.
 Nonetheless, this experiment also shows the interest of adding regularisation to the autoencoder since improvements over the AE (RAE-GP, RAE-L2) achieve better performance than the regular AE.
 Moreover, $\beta$-VAE type models demonstrate their versatility as small enough $\beta$ values can lead to less regularisation, therefore favouring a better reconstruction.